Proxify/ApexBotSite/apex-app/public/bots/ApexArchaeology.md

  A comprehensive, full-featured bot that supports all dig sites and hotspots, waterfiend familiar, porters, GotE, and plenty more!

 **Online Status:**
-⛔(Offline) - Pending Abyss client update
+✅(Online) - *Task queue is currently broken, pending Abyss client update

 ## Features
 ##### Supports all Dig Sites and Excavation locations